babeknaan/Biologie_Structurale/README.md

 ### Prime Factor Algorithm (PFA)
 The PFA is also called *Good-Thomas Algorithm*.
 This algorithm is derived from the ancient chinese remainder theorem.
-It is more efficient when factors of N are mutually prime, and is ideally combined with a mixed radix algorithm, sometimes with a convoltion.
+It is only efficient when factors of N are mutually prime, and is ideally combined with a mixed radix algorithm, sometimes with a convoltion.
 Actually, the PFA can be confused with the radix Cooley&Tukey algorithm.
 But PFA can only work with relatively prime factors and requires a more complex re-indexing of the input, making it less used.
 However PFA doesn't need any twiddle factor during the computation process.
 Furthermore, some studies showed interesting modular algorithms, using Fortran, which had improved computational efficiency of DFT.

 ### Cyclic Convolutionnal Algorithms
 Determined in late XXth century, They're also based on Cooley&Tukey Algorithm.
 We can distinguish 2 main algorithm.
 First *Rader's algorithm* (1968/Charles M. Rader), which is based on prime sized DFTs as a cyclic convolution.
 It only depends upon the periodicity of DFT Kernel.
 But a factor of 2 can be applied, saving the real data.
-One other is *Bluestein's Algorithm*, or *Chirp-z Transform*, wich computes a cyclic convolution for prime sized DFTs.
+One other is *Bluestein's Algorithm*, or *Chirp-z Transform*, wich,as *Rader's FFT*, computes a cyclic convolution for prime sized DFTs.
+A sgnificant difference is that Bluestein's Algorithm can also work when the length is not prime, which make it very usefull.
 The specialty of this algorithm is that it could compute the DFT, real DFT and zoom DFT.
 Bluestein FFT algorithm can be used to compute a contiguous subset of DFT frequency samples, and research are still made to improve is efficiency.

 ### Bruun's Algorithm (1978)
 It is based on a recursive polynomial factorization.
 It involve only a real coefficient until last computational stage.
 Furthermore, it may intrisically be less accurate than Cooley&Tukey.
 It is a good FFT based approach on real data though.